andromash/jv-internet-shop-romash/README.md

 - DAO pattern
 - MySQL
 - JDBC

-Also, I tried to keep in mind SOLID principles and RBAC

-Client part of this application was created via jsp - pages and basic Bootstrap

 ## Idea of the shop
 Only authenticated users can use the full functionality of the shop.
 Authentication is implemented via a filter.